 For either bench or rack mounting, do not position the TWTA in such a way that the air intake or outlet are blocked, or that the exhaust flow is directed into the intake.
-See paragraph 3.5 for location of air intake and air outlet.
+See Paragraph 3.5 for location of air intake and air outlet.
 If the unit is rack mounted, make sure that the intake air is 45°C or below.
 If necessary, fabricate a short duct to direct the hot exhaust air out of the rack enclosure.
-Great care must be taken to minimize any flow restrictions.
+Great care must be taken to minimize any exhaust air restrictions.
 Avoid mounting heat-producing equipment in the same rack, especially below the TWTA.
-Failure to provide adequate cooling can result in the unit's shutting down from overtemperature conditions.
+Failure to provide adequate cooling can result in the unit shutting down from over temperature conditions.

-The TWTA dissipates approximately 2400 watts when in the operate mode at full RF power.
+The TWTA dissipates approximately 1.5 kilowatts when in the operate mode.